 Tankless Water Heater Drawbacks

 Tankless water heaters are good for many families, but they aren’t for everyone.
 They can save you a considerable amount of money in the long run, but the upfront investment is significant.
-Installing a tankless water heater is also more expensive than traditional water heater installation because the job must be done by a professional.
+Installing a tankless water heater in Salt Lake City is also more expensive than traditional water heater installation because the job must be done by a professional.

 If you have a large family and have multiple people taking showers at the same time in the morning, a tankless water heater may not be able to keep up with demand.
 Though tankless models come in many sizes with varying capacities, the greater the capacity, the higher the cost.
 You may also experience a slight increase in water waste with a tankless water heater because it takes longer for warm water to reach your faucet.